BECAUSE EACH ANIMAL COUNTS...

 This is why we have launched initiatives to find land and finance the construction of a sanctuary in France.
 We would like to create a place for big cats from captivity or illegal traffic, like lions and panthers.
-This place could be built in the south of France, so that the big cats can benefit from a relatively high climate.
+This place could be built in the south of France, so that the big cats can benefit from a relatively hot climate.
 Which would be reminiscent of their African origins.
-Our sanctuary could be a place of transition, in order to make new departures to structures in South Africa like those of the lions of Lyon.
+Our sanctuary could be a place of transition, in order to make new departures towards structures in South Africa like those of the lions of the Tonga association.

 We would also like our sanctuary to collect primates.
 Those in captivity and trafficking, always, but also those in the laboratory.
 French scientists may not know it, but they don't have to euthanize the animals they use.
 It is much more expensive for them than selling them to associations.
 Around the world, there is a huge lack of structure to accommodate laboratory primates and it is important that this change.